Accountancy

 Risk of VAT deduction being denied?

-One may wonder whether there is a risk that VAT on an incorrect (non-electronically received) invoice will no longer be deductible in the future.
+The question arises whether VAT on an incorrect (non-electronically received) invoice will no longer be deductible in the future.
 The Royal Decree does not provide an explicit answer to this.

 However, the general VAT rules state that in order to exercise the right to deduct, the taxable person must have a properly issued invoice containing the mandatory information specified in Article 5, §1 of Royal Decree No. 1.